Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: An Equality for Entropy Production

+Eqs.~\eqref{eq:InfoEPwGenericEnvState} and \eqref{eq:EPasCorrPlusNAFE} quantify the entropy production for any quantum process.
+Eq.~\eqref{eq:EPasCorrPlusNAFE} significantly generalizes Ref.~\cite{Espo10a}'s main result, since it allows for any initial conditions of the system and environment, with any possible initial correlations between system and environment.
+By the non-negativity of entropy, relative entropy, and mutual information, Eqs.~\eqref{eq:InfoEPwGenericEnvState} and \eqref{eq:EPasCorrPlusNAFE} provide a number of new bounds on entropy production and entropy flow that generalize both the Second Law of Thermodynamics and Landauer's bound.

+Notably, either (i) initial correlation with (or within) the environment or (ii) initially nonequilibrium baths can be `consumed' to allow anomalous entropy flow---like heat flow from cold to hot baths---against Second-Law guided intuition~\cite{Hilt11, Jevt12, Mica19, Mica20}.
+These negative-entropy-production events are fully accounted for by Eqs.~\eqref{eq:InfoEPwGenericEnvState} and \eqref{eq:EPasCorrPlusNAFE}.
+They also serve as a reminder that the Second Law has limited validity, based on stricter assumptions.

-Eq.~\eqref{eq:EPasCorrPlusNAFE} generalizes Ref.~\cite{Espo10a}'s main result.
-Under the common assumptions 1) that the environment begins in local equilibrium (which forces $\text{D} [ \rho_0^\text{env} \| \stationary^\text{env} ] = 0$)~\cite{Mica19, Mica20, Espo10a, Jevt12, Reeb14, Ptas19a, Timp20}, and 2) that the system and bath are initially uncorrelated (which forces $\mathcal{I}(\rho_0 ; \rho_0^\text{env}) = 0$)~\cite{Espo10a, Reeb14, Ptas19a, Timp20}, we recover the Second Law of thermodynamics $\EP \geq 0$ and the corresponding Landauer bound $\EF \geq - \Delta S(\rho_t)$.
-Entropy production $\EP$ then quantifies effectively irreversible dissipation beyond Landauer's bound. \footnote{However, even when these assumptions are not valid, entropy production is still useful via its relation to entropy flow---which can, for example, tell us the heat required for any transformation or computation.}
+Under the common assumptions 1) that the environment begins in local equilibrium (which forces $\text{D} [ \rho_0^\text{env} \| \stationary^\text{env} ] = 0$)~\cite{Mica19, Mica20, Espo10a, Jevt12, Reeb14, Ptas19a, Timp20}, and 2) that the system and baths are initially uncorrelated (which forces $\mathcal{I}(\rho_0 ; \rho_0^\text{env}) = 0$)~\cite{Espo10a, Reeb14, Ptas19a, Timp20}, we recover the Second Law of thermodynamics $\EP \geq 0$ and the corresponding Landauer bound $\EF \geq - \Delta S(\rho_t)$.
+Entropy production $\EP$ then quantifies effectively irreversible dissipation beyond Landauer's bound.
+However, even when these assumptions are not valid, entropy production is still useful via its relation to entropy flow---which can, for example, tell us the heat required for any transformation or computation.